 Everyone’s trying to adapt, and there are a lot of organizations out there to help.
 The TMO has a good list of these for Texas, though not so easy to find on their curiously static website. (click on ‘News’ to get updates).
 KUT.org and KUTX.org are also good resources.
 The Austin Creative Arts Alliance is also aiding people to navigate the TWC.
 Nationally, there’s MusiCares, Sweet Relief , and many other dedicated organizations doing what they can to help.
 But will it be enough?
 Despite raising a record $14 million for their COVID-19 Musician’s Relief Fund, MusiCares announced on April 30 their funds were depleted and they were no longer taking applications until they could raise more money.

 With all live music shut down, it’s not only the venue owners and workers who are suffering but also everyone who provides support; sound people, roadies, road managers, equipment renters, agents.
 And for the vast majority of artists, live music has become the only way they can make any money.

 Why?
 Dating back to Napster’s introduction in 1999, through Apple’s iTunes store and on into the streaming era, digital music has steadily eroded sales of physical music.
-These days, releasing an album physically, on CD or vinyl, is a long-term investment at best.
+These days, releasing an album physically, on CD or vinyl, is a long-term investment at best, nothing like investing into Coinbase shares and seeing the returns within a week of launch.
 Albums have become like T-shirts and other merchandise to a lot of artists, there to make a little gas and food money while on the road.
 By and large, artists aren’t making profits off physical music sales, which these days account for only 20% of music purchases.
 And with record stores shut down and online services emphasizing essential items, it’s currently hard to buy physical music of any kind.

 But streaming income makes up for that, right?
 Not necessarily.